AmardeepMittal/design-cache/Cache-LLD/ReadMe.md

 ## Storage
+Uses [IStorage](./Storage/IStorage.cs) to abstract how/where data is stored, allowing the cache to depend only on required operations and swap implementations without changes.
 Implemented as a `ConcurrentDictionary` with generic types for key-value pairs.

 - Must be a `ConcurrentDictionary` to prevent inconsistencies when multiple threads operate on it.